Diya-Nambiar/NutrifyMe-A-Personalized-Diet-Recommendation-System-Using-Deep-Learning/README.md

 produce diet plans that address individual nutritional needs.
 Using a robust dataset with rich nutritional data, the model predicts calorie and macronutrient components of several food items.
-Given the user input (calories, protein, fat, and carbohydrate specifications), the system will recommend food items that match the user’s nutritional preferences.
+Given the user input (calories, protein, fat, and carbohydrate specifications), the system will recommend food items that match the user’s nutritional preferences.
 This personalized meal-planning approach encourages users to engage in healthy eating behaviors by providing individualized meal suggestions in